apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 Creating intermediate directories can have some overhead (write amplification is increased if many keys are written with different prefixes as we need an entry for each prefixes).
 This write-amplification can be handled with the current implementation: based on the measurements RocksDB has no problems with billions of keys.

 If none of the mentioned configurations are enabled, the intermediate directories won't be created.
-But in this case, the consitent view of `ofs/o3fs` couldn't be guaranteed, so `ofs/o3fs` **should be disabled and throw an exception** (But Ozone can be used as a pure S3 replacement without using as a HCFS).
+But in this case, the consistent view of `ofs/o3fs` couldn't be guaranteed, so `ofs/o3fs` **should be disabled and throw an exception** (But Ozone can be used as a pure S3 replacement without using as a HCFS).

 # Problematic cases